heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/Traversal/Breadth-first search.md

 Searches all nodes at the current depth before moving to the next depth.
 Also known as BFS.

+Each layer or deph are labeled as "levels", the source node is labeled level 0, neighbors of the source node are labeled level 1, and so on.

 ## Formats
 Problems that require BFS can present in various formats:
 - Shortest path from a set of nodes to some specific node